Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Duality

 \subsection{Poincar\'e duality}

 The Morava stabilizer group $\G_h$ is not just a profinite group, but is also a compact $p$-adic Lie group of dimension $h^2$.
-This imposes a great deal more structure on its (co-)homology.
+This imposes a great deal of more structures on its (co-)homology.
+In this section, we review the theory of Poincar\'e duality for $p$-adic analytic groups following \cite{SW}.
 Recall that for a property $P$, a profinite group $G$ is said to be virtually $P$ if there is an open normal subgroup of $G$ which is $P$.
-Recall that a profinite group $G$ has Poincar\'e duality of dimension $d$ if
+A profinite group $G$ has Poincar\'e duality of dimension $d$ if

-as abelian groups.
+as abelian groups (\cite[(4.4.1)]{SW}).

 \begin{thm}[Lazard, {\cite[Theorem 5.1.9]{SW}}] Let $G$ be a compact $p$-adic analytic group.
 Then $G$ is a virtual Poincar\'e duality group of dimension $d = \dim G$. \end{thm}